 The DAISY Award for Extraordinary Nurses

-Murphy Medical Center presented Registered Nurse Rachael Dickey the DAISY Award For Extraordinary Nurses during a ceremony held October 28.
-The award was presented at the facility in recognition of the extraordinary work and patient care that nurses provide.
+Murphy Medical Center hosted its annual DAISY Award For Extraordinary Nurses during a ceremony held November 10.
+The awards were presented at the facility in recognition of the extraordinary work and patient care that nurses provide.

 The DAISY (Diseases Attacking the Immune System) Award is a national program to reward excellence in the nursing profession.
 It was created by the DAISY Foundation to honor J. Patrick Barnes of Glen Allen CA, who passed away in 1999 from complications of an immune system disease.
 Bonnie Barnes, President and Co-Founder of The DAISY Foundation stated, “When Patrick was critically ill, our family experienced first-hand the remarkable skill and care nurses provide acutely ill patients every day and night.
 Yet these unsung heroes are seldom recognized for the superhuman work they do.”